fpgasystems/Centaur/README.md

 ===================================================
 Centaur is a framwork for hybrid databases on the Intel HARP machine v1.
 This git only contains the core components of Centaur.
 The database part of Centaur is in the "doppiodb" git repository.

 The core components of Centaur can be used also for developing non-database applications.
-Following we will describe how to use Centaur with a Database and without a database.
+Following we will describe how to use Centaur with and without a database.

 Pre-requisites
 ====================================